 The service in St Peter`s Church was well attended and beautifully presented.

-s fair to say that the music brought a smile to everyones face and a tear to many eyes.
+It is fair to say that the music brought a smile to everyone`s face and a tear to many eyes.

 After that masterstroke we will always associate that song with June and her passion for fun and dance.